West Lothian: Landmarks

+Castles

+There are a variety of castles and other historic fortifications in West Lothian, including medieval mottes, tower houses and Renaissance laird's houses, as well as relatively modern castellated mansions.
+Examples include Cairns Castle, Duntarvie Castle, Midhope Castle and Staneyhill Tower.

 Community facilities

 There are several public country parks in West Lothian, including Beecraigs Country Park (a 370 hectare park between Bathgate and Linlithgow with forests, a visitor centre and a loch), Polkemmet Country Park (a 68 hectare park near Whitburn with woodlands, river walks and outdoor facilities), and Almondell and Calderwood Country Park along the Almond river valley near Mid Calder.

 Blawhorn Moss is a raised bog located near Blackridge that has been a national nature reserve since 1980 and is the largest and least disturbed raised bog in the Lothians.

 Health

 Public healthcare in West Lothian is administered by NHS Lothian within NHS Scotland.

 The main hospital for West Lothian is St John's Hospital in Livingston.
 The hospital has a dedicated Accident and Emergency department with 550 beds and opened in 1989.
 St Johns is a teaching hospital for the University of Edinburgh Medical School.
 Other public hospitals include Tippethill House Hospital a community hospital in Armadale and St Michael's Hospital, a community hospital in Linlithgow.

 West Lothian previously had a psychiatric hospital with general hospital in the Dechmont area called Bangour Village Hospital.
 The hospital opened in 1904 and eventually had beds for 55 officers and 2571 other ranks.
 The hospital started closing in the 1990s and closed completely in 2004 after the remaining services were transferred to St John's Hospital.

 The Linburn Centre is a health centre for blinded war veterans at Wilkieston.
 The centre is located within the estate of Linburn House, a country house which was demolished in 1955.